tagniam/KVRaft/README.md

 ```

 ### API
-From here, the service is exposed through an REST API on `localhost:3000`, that supports two operations:
+From here, the service is exposed through a REST API on `localhost:3000`, that supports two operations:
 ```http
 GET /kvraft/:key
 ```